Malungon

 Malungon, officially the Municipality of Malungon (Lungsod sa Malungon; Inged nu Malungun, Jawi: ايڠد نوملوڠون; Bayan ng Malungon), is a municipality in the province of Sarangani, Philippines.
 According to the 2024 census, it has a population of 108,429 people.

 The only landlocked municipality in Sarangani, Malungon lies in the north-eastern part of the province.
 It is bounded on the west by Tupi, South Cotabato, on the north by the province of Davao del Sur, east by Malita, capital of the newly created province of Davao Occidental, on the south by Alabel (the provincial capital) and General Santos, and on the south-west by Polomolok, South Cotabato.

+Malungon has also marked milestones such as its foundation anniversary, which has been covered in national media.

+History

+Malungon was created as a municipality through Republic Act No. 5522, which was approved on June 21, 1969.
+It was formerly part of the municipality of General Santos, then under the province of South Cotabato before the creation of Sarangani Province.

 Geography

 Barangays

 Malungon is politically subdivided into 31 barangays.
 Each barangay consists of puroks while some have sitios.